Vilhelms Kuze cafe in Riga

 Vilhelms Kuze cafe in Riga.
 In most European cities, café culture is an institution.
 For me, coffee houses are more than simply a place to indulge in delectable drinks and extravagant pastries—they are also destinations enriched by an architecture that gives each place its own identity.
 Be it in Padua (Café Pedrocchi), Paris (Café de Flore), Porto (Café Majestic), Prague (Café Imperial), Venice (Café Florian), Vienna (Café Central) or Zürich (Café Odeon), among many other favorites, I have always considered cafes a must when traveling.

 Beyond the enjoyment of indulging in a rich, hot chocolate and delicious pastries (yes, plural is important here), and inhabiting the architecture of the cafe, for me, a visit to a celebrated coffee house is also a chance to eye urban flâneurs going about their lives.
-Cafes are places where patrons often act as if the space was their own living room, telling me that these intimate conversations and social behaviors are meant to be seen and overheard.
+Cafes are places where patrons’ activities were/are about newspaper reading, political discussion, and socializing, the latter often acted by cafe goers as if the space was their own living room, telling me that these intimate conversations and social behaviors are meant to be seen and overheard.

 Certainly, the close proximity of each table contributes to my occasional eavesdropping; thus, I meet the day’s actors, whose gestures and intonations, social encounters, and political small talk betray their city’s cultural distinctiveness.